maros/Zway-MotionTrigger/README.md

 # Zway-MotionTrigger

-Trigger lights based on luminosity and security sensors like motion or door sensors.
-Lets you specify multiple devices to trigger and check and a delay for turning off lights.
+Trigger switches based on security sensors like motion or door sensors if certain preconditions are met (eg. luminosity below a certain level).
+Lets you specify multiple devices to trigger and check, a delay for turning off lights and multiple preconditions to check.
 This module will ensure that devices are not triggered if any of the selected devices is already turned on.

 # Configuration